 Children learn best about different people and languages through first-hand experience.
 They are sensory beings who learn through the experiences of touch, see, smell, hear and taste.
 It can be challenging to incorporate all five senses into a cultural lesson.
 Or is it?

-Not when you let children experience new culture through cuisine.
+Not when you let children experience new cultures through cuisine.

 This post was written by guest blogger, Deborah Tayloe.